openshift/enhancements/enhancements/ingress/ingress-dashboard.md

 Here `title` should be `Networking / Ingress`.

 Dashboards should also have a tag that identifies their supplier in the OpenShift Console; existing tags are: `kubernetes-mixin`, `node-exporter-mixin`, `prometheus-mixin`, `etcd-mixin`.
 A new tag named `networking-mixin` should be used for this new dashboard.
-This tag aims to group all dashboards related to networking, such as also OVN dashboards and NetObserv.
+This tag aims to group all dashboards related to networking, such as OVN dashboards and NetObserv dashboards that may be added in the future.
 This tag is directly set in the static JSON definition of the dashboard.
 No more action is required for tag creation.

 A typical procedure to design and create the dashboard is to use Grafana for designing purpose, then export the dashboard as JSON and save it as an asset in the target repository.
 Then, it can be embedded in the built artifact using `go:embed`, and injected into a `ConfigMap`.
 Example: